filipbekic01/ResQueue/README.md

 # ResQueue

-> [!NOTE]
-> This project is still under active development.
-A beta version is currently available, but we cannot guarantee that it will function as expected.
-The official release is anticipated in November, 2024.

 **ResQueue** (pronounced /ˈrɛskjuː/) is a web-based UI management tool designed for SQL-based message transports.
 Currently, it offers seamless integration with MassTransit, and we're open to adding support for additional frameworks based on user feedback and demand.

 Join our community on [Discord](https://discord.gg/322AAB4xKx) for updates, support, and discussions.